corradocavalli/Xamarin.Forms.Behaviors/README.md

 Read about how to use this package here: http://bit.ly/xamarinbehaviors

-What's new in v 1.1.0: http://codeworks.it/blog/?p=216 (introduces Relative Commanding in EventToComman behavior)
+What's new in v 1.1.0: http://codeworks.it/blog/?p=216 (introduces Relative Commanding in EventToCommand behavior)